jboss-developer/jboss-eap-quickstarts/README.md

 ### Start the JBoss Server

-Before you deploy a quickstart, in most cases you need a running JBoss EAP server.
+Before you deploy a quickstart using the Maven command line tool, in most cases you need a running JBoss EAP server.
 A few of the Arquillian tests do not require a running server.
 This will be noted in the README for that quickstart.

 The JBoss server can be started a few different ways.